Are you planning your Budva trip and wondering about the best things to do in Budva in one day (or two)? Then this post is perfect for you.

-The entry fee is just a few euros, and for this, you can also visit the library that it houses (though there’s nothing spectacular there at first glance).
+The entry fee is just a few euros.
+For this, you can also visit the library which is there (though there’s nothing spectacular there at first glance).

 Walk Along the Old Town Walls

-It is one of the best-preserved city walls in Montenegro and for a small entrance fee, you can walk around the city walls.
-However, it is not like a circle and you need to turn around at some points, which takes about 15-30 minutes.
+It is one of the best-preserved city walls in Montenegro – you can walk around the city walls.
+However, it is not like a circle, and you need to turn around at some points, which takes about 15-30 minutes.
 You have lovely views of the old town and also of the Adriatic Coast.

-I am not sure whether I liked the views from the town walls or from the Citadel more – I suggest visiting both as it is just a 2-3€ entrance fee for each.
-But if you only want to visit one, then I recommend the Citadel (or maybe the town walls?
-Oh my, I really do not know…).
+I am not sure whether I liked the views from the town walls or the Citadel more.
+I suggest visiting both as it is just a 2-3€ entrance fee for each.
+But if you only want to visit one, I recommend the Citadel.
+Or maybe the town walls?
+Oh my, I really do not know…

 Chill at the Promenade